CalOptima Health logo

 OCBC Turning Red Tape into Red Carpet Awards Nominees

-Turning Red Tape into Red Carpet Awards Nominees 2025 Nominees Launched in 2010, Orange County’s groundbreaking awards program, Turning Red Tape into Red Carpet, has become a model program implemented by cities across the country.
+Turning Red Tape into Red Carpet Awards Nominees 2025 Nominees Launched in 2010, Orange County Business Council’s groundbreaking awards program, Turning Red Tape into Red Carpet, has become a model program implemented by cities across the country.
 The awards honor outstanding local agencies, programs and public-private partnerships that cut through red tape and encourage jobs and economic growth in Orange County.
 The 14th Annual Turning Red Tape into Red Carpet Award honorees will be announced live at OCBC’s 2025 Annual Dinner and Installation of the Board of Directors on February 27, 2025, in Anaheim.
 Below are the 2025 nominees for each of the three award categories.
 Below are the 2025 nominees for each of the three award categories.
 2025 Nominees Announced Soon Economic Development